Candidate entanglement invariants for two Dirac spinors: Discussion and Conclusions

-We have considered the problem of describing the spinor entanglement of two Dirac particles held by spacelike separated observers Alice and Bob.
+We have considered the problem of describing the spinor entanglement of two Dirac particles with definite momenta held by spacelike separated observers Alice and Bob.
+We reviewed some properties of the Dirac equation, the spinor representation of the Lorentz group and the charge conjugation, and discussed properties of Lorentz invariant bilinear forms.
 The assumption was made that we can neglect curvature and describe both Alice and Bob as being in a Minkowski space.
-Further, we assumed that it is in some way physically motivated use a description where particle momentum eigenmodes have a finite spatial extent.
+Further, we assumed that it is in some way physically motivated to use a description where particle momentum eigenmodes have a finite spatial extent.
 Lastly, we assumed that the tensor products of the single particle momentum eigenmodes is a basis for the two-particle states.

-Given these assumptions we have constructed five polynomials $I_1,I_2,I_{2A},I_{2B},$ and $I_3$ in the state coefficients of the two spacelike separated Dirac particles, that are invariant under the spinor representations of the local proper orthochronous Lorentz groups.
+Given these assumptions and using the properties of the Lorentz invariant bilinear forms we have constructed five polynomials $I_1,I_2,I_{2A},I_{2B},$ and $I_3$ in the state coefficients of the two spacelike separated Dirac particles, that are invariant under the spinor representations of the local proper orthochronous Lorentz groups.
 The invariants, $I_1,I_2,I_{2A},I_{2B}$, are of degree 2 and $I_3$ is of degree 4.
-Each of these Lorentz invariants is identically zero for product states but not zero for all states.
+Each of these Lorentz invariants is identically zero for all product states but does not take the value zero for all other states.

 The four Lorentz invariants of degree 2 can each be expressed as a sum of four determinants of $2\times 2$ matrices of state coefficients.
 For the case of two particles with definite chirality, i.e., Weyl particles, these invariants reduce to a single determinant, the Wootters concurrence \cite{wootters,wootters2}.